Kia Picanto hatchback - MPG, running costs & CO2

 Kia Picanto MPG & CO2

-The 1.0-litre entry-level engine isn’t especially powerful so it doesn’t consume a huge amount of fuel - unless you're having to work hard to keep up with traffic.
-Kia claims up to 58.9mpg and CO2 emissions from 110g/km, placing it in one of the higher Benefit-in-Kind brackets for company-car tax with a 27% charge.
+The 1.0-litre entry-level engine isn’t especially powerful so it doesn’t consume a huge amount of fuel – unless you're having to work hard to keep up with traffic.
+Kia claims up to 58.9mpg and CO2 emissions from 110g/km, placing it in one of the higher Benefit-in-Kind brackets for company-car tax in the city car marketplace.

 It's only fractionally more economical than the discontinued 1.25-litre engine, which returned up to 49.6mpg with CO2 emissions of 129-134g/km.
 We'd suggest choosing this engine over the 1.0-litre MPI petrol engine if you are buying used, but stick with the manual.
-Opting for the five-speed automatic gearbox slashes economy to up to 43.5mpg, while emissions increase to 118g/km.
+Opting for the five-speed automatic gearbox slashes economy to up to 54.3mpg, while emissions increase to 118g/km.
 This compares to 60.1mpg and 107g/km for the manual version of the Toyota Aygo X.

 The top 99bhp version of the 1.0 T-GDi engine is a good choice if you don’t mind paying a little extra for stronger performance.
 However, choosing this engine means you’re limited to GT-Line and GT-Line S specs only.
-This engine has claimed fuel economy of up to 48.7mpg and emissions of 133g/km.
+This engine has claimed fuel economy of up to 53.3mpg and emissions from 119g/km.